jceha/NewWebPage/README.md

 # Research
 ## Interests
-I am working towards my Ph.D. with Dr. Edith Law and Dr. Dana Kulic at the University of Waterloo.
-My research interests lie in cognitive neuroscience and human-computer interaction.
+I am working towards my Ph.D. with Dr. Edith Law, at the University of Waterloo.
+My research interests lie in cognitive science and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
-I am particularly interested in brain-computer interfaces and human-robot interaction.
-To this end, I am currently focussing my Ph.D. on curiosity and its application to educational social robots.
+To this end, my research currently focuses on understanding curiosity and its application to education.

-## Publications
+## Academic Contributions
-#### Journals
-- Başkent, D., Luckmann, A., Ceha, J., Gaudrain, E., & Tamati, T. N. (2018).
+- Başkent, D., Luckmann, A., **Ceha, J.**, Gaudrain, E., & Tamati, T. N. (2018).
 The discrimination of voice cues in simulations of bimodal electro-acoustic cochlear-implant hearing. _The Journal of the Acoustical Society of America, 143_(4), EL292-EL297.

-#### Thesis
+- **Ceha, J.**, Chibberr, N., Law, E., Kulic, D., Goh, J., Oudeyer, P.-Y., and McDonald, C. (2018).
+Expression of curiosity in social robots: Design, perception, and effects on behaviour.
+(In submission: CHI Conference on Human Factors in Computing Systems)

+- Law, E., **Ceha, J.**, Kulic, D., Oudeyer P.-Y., and Roy, D. (2018).
+Participatory design for identifying the roles of robots in learning activities.
+(In submission: CHI Conference on Human Factors in Computing Systems)

-- Ceha, J.M.
-(2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)
+- **Ceha, J.M.** (2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)

-#### Conferences
-- _Theta-band phase locking after attentional blink training._ Poster presentation at the 15th NVP Winter Conference on Cognition, Brain, and Behaviour.
+- _Theta-band phase locking after attentional blink training._ **Ceha, J.**, Buwalda, T., Taatgen, N., Borst, J., & van Vugt, M. Poster presentation at the 15th NVP Winter Conference on Cognition, Brain, and Behaviour.
 Egmond aan Zee, the Netherlands.
 December 2015

 ## Current Projects
 #### Curious/Metacgonitive Robot Peers